fhfuih/ust-parser/README.md

 ## Notes

-In case of lagging (especially on mobile phone), use Chrome :see_no_evil:
+In case of animation lagging (especially on mobile phone), use Chrome :see_no_evil:

 ## License